 Anaphylaxis in Dogs

-By Krista Williams, BSc, DVM, CCRP; Ernest Ward, DVM
+By Tammy Hunter, DVM; Krista Williams, BSc, DVM, CCRP; Ernest Ward, DVM

 What is an anaphylactic reaction?

-An anaphylactic reaction or anaphylaxis is an immediate severe, sometimes life-threatening hypersensitivity (allergic) reaction to a foreign substance, especially a foreign protein, known as an allergen or antigen.
+An anaphylactic reaction or anaphylaxis is an immediate, severe, sometimes life-threatening hypersensitivity (allergic) reaction to a foreign substance, especially a foreign protein, known as an allergen or antigen.

 What causes an anaphylactic reaction?

-Before an anaphylactic reaction can occur, the pet must have had a previous exposure to the offending substance.
-A common example is a dog stung by a bee that later develops an allergy to bee stings.
-The first time the dog is stung, a short-term localized reaction occurs.
-This response causes the immune system to produce a substance called Immunoglobulin E (IgE) that binds to the surface of mast cells.
-Mast cells are responsible for the redness and swelling (hives) that you see at the site of the sting.
+The first time the dog is stung, a short-term, localized reaction occurs.
+The sting causes the dog’s immune system to produce a substance called Immunoglobulin E (IgE), which binds to the surface of mast cells and other white blood cells, causing them to release inflammatory chemicals, including histamines.
+These chemicals cause redness and swelling (hives) at the site of the sting.
 At this point, the patient is said to be sensitized to the bee's toxin.

-The second time the dog is stung, the sensitized mast cells will recognize the foreign protein (bee toxin) and release their contents in a process known as degranulation and activation.
+The second time the dog is stung, the sensitized mast cells recognize the foreign protein (bee toxin) and release their contents in a process known as degranulation and activation.
 In milder cases of anaphylaxis, a localized allergic reaction such as extreme swelling at the site of the bee sting will occur.
-In severe reactions, the localized reaction causes further release of the contents of mast cells throughout the body, resulting in systemic anaphylaxis.
-Localized allergic reactions are common while systemic anaphylaxis is rare.
+In severe reactions, the localized reaction causes further release of the inflammatory contents of mast cells throughout the body, resulting in systemic anaphylaxis.
+Localized allergic reactions are common, while systemic anaphylaxis is rare.

 Theoretically, any foreign substance can produce an anaphylactic reaction.
 The most common substances to cause anaphylaxis are food proteins, insect bites, medications, antigens in vaccines, environmental pollutants, and chemicals.